mattjstrauss/Wordpress-Build/README.md

 # Project Build w/ Wordpress and Gulp.js

+## Overview
+The idea behind this project is to have a boilerplate setup and ready to go that uses my preferred/current workflow (The theme will have another README.md for theme specific functionality).

+This one consists of keeping Wordpress's core isolated from the working files as a Submodule so that Wordpress can continue to be updated and not create extra bloat to a projects repository.

+The projects configuration is different as it allows the developer to create independent configuration files so that certain constants are in place.
+For example, the staging and production environments will most likely have similar configuration settings but everyone works in different environments locally.
+This allows the developer to set up their local environments  with different parameters and won't effect other developers throughout the process.

+This workflow also use Gulp for automating certain tasks such as linting, autoprefixing and compiling my CSS and Javascript, while also constructing a SVG spritemap based off of individual SVG files located in the specified directory.

+## Default Wordpress Plugins:
+Below are some of the common plugins that I start with.
+The only real one that is "required" is ACF.
+Others simply extend certain commonly requested functions.
+1. Advanced Custom Fields Pro: Used to customize and extend Wordpress' authoring capabilities
+2. ACF to REST API: Used to expose ACF content to the Wordpress REST API
+3. Custom Login by Bull Interactive: Used to brand the login screen
+4. Custom TinyMCE Editor by Bull Interactive: Used to customize the built in WYSIWYG
+5. iThemes Security: Used to offer an additional layer of security and preform scheduled database backups
+6. Ninja Forms: Used to create simple forms
+7. Regenerate Thumbnails: Used to regenerate images after custom images have been applied to the build
+8. Search Everything: Used to extend Wordpress' core search functionality to include ACF content and modified returned results
+9. Simple Page Ordering: Used to drag and drop page/post content for potential displays on the front end
+10. Smush: Used to offer additional image optimization on upload
+11. WP REST Filter: Used to extend the endpoints to allow filter queries Yoast SEO: Used to extend the customization of SEO aspects

 ## Steps for getting Wordpress where it needs to be via the Terminal
 1. If site folder exists proceed to step 2.
 If not follow the commands below:<br />
 `cd PROJECT-ROOT/public/`